rana-saeed/Trivia-API/backend/README.md

     3. A boolean `success`, indicating if search operation was successful or not.
     4. An int `total_questions`, indicating total number of search results found.
     5. An int `current_category`, indicating id of category we are currently displaying results for.
 Value will be `null` in case no category specified.
-    6. A status code of `200` in case of success or `500` in case of internal database operation error..
+    6. A status code of `200` in case of success or `500` in case of internal database operation error.

 - Sample Response:
 ```